prg-grp/website/_members/salvaneschi.md

 publications: 'author^=*Salvaneschi'

 teaser: >
-    I’m a (tenured) Associate Professor at the University of St.Gallen from September 2020.
+    I’m a Full Professor at the School of Computer Science and Director at the Institute of Computer Science at the University of St.Gallen.
-    Before, I have been an assistant professor at TU Darmstadt, where I led the Reactive Software Systems group.
+    Before, I was an assistant professor at TU Darmstadt, where I led the Reactive Software Systems group.

 profile:
     name: Prof. Dr. Guido Salvaneschi